Writing SEO content is about helping people find your blog posts, resources, etc. when they’re searching online.

-Tip #1 Know your audience
+Tip #1 Know Your Audience

 Who exactly are you writing for?
-When you really understand your ideal client – and you can see them in your mind – it becomes easier to “talk” with them through your writing.
+When you deeply understand your audience and you can see them in your mind – it becomes easier to talk to them through your writing.

-Tip #2: Know your topic
+Tip #2: Know Your Topic

 Tip #3: Make Evergreen Posts Whenever Possible

-“Evergreen content” is content that remains fresh and relevant to readers over the long haul.
+Evergreen content remains fresh and relevant to readers over the long haul.
 In contrast, time-sensitive content may create an immediate buzz but its life span is short.

 Step 2: Keyword Research

-Tip #5: Know your focus keyword
+Tip #5: Know Your Focus Keyword

-There are lots of great sites to help you decide on the best focus keyword.
+A long tail keyword is a phrase containing multiple words.
+For example, my keyword phrase for this blog post is ‘writing SEO content’.
+There are lots of great sites to help you decide on the best focus keyword or keyword phrase.
 I usually start with Google Adwords Keyword Planner.

-Tip #6: Use your keyword strategically
+Tip #6: Use Your Keyword Strategically

-- your headline,
+- your headline

-- the title of the page,
+- the title of the page

-- the page url,
+- the page url

-- within the content of the article, and
+- within the content of the article

-- in the meta-description.
+- in the meta-description

 Step 3: Write

-Tip #9: Use a conversational tone
+Tip #9: Use a Conversational Tone

 Step 4: Review

 Tip #10: Review.
 And Review.
-And Review.
+And Review

 Great writing requires great editing.
 When reviewing your post, you need to consider both readability and SEO.

-Tip #11: Keep paragraphs short
+Tip #11: Keep Paragraphs Short

-Tip #12: Break content up evenly
+Tip #12: Break Content Up Evenly

-Tip #13: Length counts
+Tip #13: Length Counts

-Tip #14: Check your keyword density
+Tip #14: Check Your Keyword Density

 Step 5: Refine

-Tip #15: Use transitional words and phrases
+Tip #15: Use Transitional Words and Phrases

 Transitional words and phrases build connections between paragraphs and sections.
 Readers appreciate transitions because they link ideas and concepts and make text easy and natural to read.

-Tip #16: Avoid using passive voice
+Tip #16: Avoid Using Passive Voice

-Active voice: Doctors recommend our product.
+Active voice: Teachers recommend our program.